 Komodo National Park received recognition from UNESCO in 1991.
 The park is located between Sumbawa and Flores island consists of three major islands, namely Pulau Komodo, Rinca, and Padar, and several other small islands.

 This park was established in 1980 to protect the dragons and their habitat.
 Besides dragons, in this national park there are also approximately 277 other animal species which is a mix of animals coming from Asia and Australia.
 In addition, there are approximately 253 species of coral reefs in the waters of the famous as well as one of the best point in the world for diving.
-Today, this national park is also entered into one of the 7 wonders of the world's nomination.
+Today, this national park is also entered into one of the 7 wonders of the world's nomination.3.
+Lorentz National Park

 Lorentz National Park, West Papua was recognized by UNESCO in 1999.
 With a total area of 25,000 km2, this park is the largest in Southeast Asia.
 This area is also one of the three regions in the world with glaciers in the tropics.
 This park has an amazing biodiversity.
 The types of animals that have been identified in the park was approximately 630 species of birds and 123 species of mammals.
 Bird species characteristic of this national park is, two types of cassowary, four megapoda, 31 types of pigeon / doves, 30 species of parrots, 13 species of birds of shrimp, 29 species of birds honey, and 20 species endemic among long-tailed bird of paradise (Paradigalla caruneulata) and quail snow (Anurophasis monorthonyx).
 Animal mammals recorded include a long snout pig spines (Zaglossus bruijnii), pig snout short spines (Tachyglossus aculeatus), 4 types of possum, wallaby, wild cats, and tree kangaroos.